craine-io/example-agents-repo/README.md

 In this stream, we'll create an IaC agent that combines the Terraform AI Agent and a GitHub MCP server.
 This will allow us to take the generated Terraform config and create a PR on GitHub.

 Watch the recording here: https://www.youtube.com/watch?v=UUFuL-XRINU

+## Part 3: Building an AWS Validation Agent

+Time to build the last agent in the AIRE series!

+During the past two streams we've built:
+Terraform agent that uses AWS Terraform MCP and generates a Terraform configuration Git PR agent that uses Git PR MCP server and can clone repositories, create branches, commits, and PRs.

+We also have an overarching AWS IaC agent that delegates work to Terraform and Git PR agents.

+In this last stream of the series, we'll build an AWS Validation Agent.
+Once a GitHub PR is created and approved, the GitHub Action runs the plan and apply commands to deploy the resources.

+The AWS Validation Agent will check that PR and use an AWS MCP server to check whether the resources were deployed, and give us an overview.

+Watch the recording here: https://www.youtube.com/watch?v=iSXqlVc684s